 TGbe editor: please revise the following paragraph as shown below [CID 17664]

-The STA MAC Address Present subfield indicates the presence of the STA MAC Address subfield in the STA Info field and is set to 1 if the STA MAC Address subfield is present in the STA Info field; otherwise it is set to 0.
+The STA MAC Address Present subfield indicates the presence of the STA MAC Address subfield in the STA Info field and is set to 1 if the STA MAC Address subfield is present in the STA Info field; otherwise the STA MAC Address Present subfield (#17664) is set to 0.

 TGbe editor: please revise the following paragraph as shown below [CID 17653]

-The Operation Parameters Present subfield is set 1 to indicate the presence of the Operation Parameters subfield in the STA Info field; otherwise set to 0.
+The Operation Parameters Present subfield is set 1 to indicate the presence of the Operation Parameters subfield in the STA Info field; and otherwise is set to 0 (#17653).

 TGbe editor: please revise the following paragraph as shown below [CID 17665]

 The STA Info field consists of fields whose presence is indicated by the subfields of the STA Control field.
-The subfields in the STA Info field appear in the same order as their corresponding presence subfield in the STA Control field.
+Each subfield in the STA Info field appears in the same order as its corresponding presence subfield in the STA Control field. (#17665)

 TGbe editor: please revise the following paragraph as shown below [CID 17668]

-NOTE—In an NSTR mobile AP MLD, the TSF timer of the AP operating on the nonprimary link is the same as the AP operating on primary link and only the AP on primary link is transmitting beacons (see 35.3.19 (NSTR mobile AP MLD operation)), so the AP Removal Timer subfield indicates the number of the TBTTs corresponding to the AP operating on the primary link until the AP specified in the Per-STA Profile subelement is removed.
+NOTE—In an NSTR mobile AP MLD, the TSF timer of the AP operating on the nonprimary link is the same as the AP operating on the primary link and only the AP on the primary link is transmitting beacons (see 35.3.19 (NSTR mobile AP MLD operation)), so the AP Removal Timer subfield indicates the number of TBTTs corresponding to the AP operating on the primary link until the AP specified in the Per-STA Profile subelement is removed. (#17668)

 TGbe editor: please revise the following paragraph as shown below [CID 17670]

 The Pad subfield contains all 0s.
-The number of bits in the Pad subfield is the number of bits required to make the length of the Operation Parameter Info subfield to 2 octets.
+The number of bits in the Pad subfield is the number of bits required to make the length of the Operation Parameter Info subfield (#17670) 2 octets.

 9.4.2.312.6 Priority Access Multi-Link element